SIRC Annual Report 2006-2007

 - Denial briefs are issued when the Service recommends to a requesting agency that a security clearance or site access be denied to an individual.

-CSIS's Security Screening Branch also conducts investigations and provides advice to Citizenship and Immigration Canada as well as the Canada Border Services Agency to support the processing of refugee claims or applications for immigration or citizenship.
-The Service's authority in this regard is provided under Sections 14 and 15 of the CSIS Act.
+Immigration screening requires the Security Screening Branch to conduct investigations and to provide advice to Citizenship and Immigration Canada as well as the Canada Border Services Agency to support the processing of refugee claims or applications for immigration or citizenship.
+The Service's authority in this regard is provided under Section 34(1) of the Immigration and Refugee Protection Act.